dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2341: Forced attendance can hinder personal development.
+### T2341: Forced attendance can limit students' ability to explore interests and develop unique skills.

 |Support|
 |---|